Wayfair, sales tax, and economic presence laws

 Federal legislative remote-seller solutions

 Congress may overrule the U.S. Supreme Court’s decision in Wayfair by exercising its constitutional power to regulate commerce between the states.
 Congress could codify the Quill physical presence standard into federal law, or enact a system of remote seller collection such as the frequently discussed Marketplace Fairness Act.

 On July 24, 2018, the House Judiciary Committee held a hearing to consider testimony on whether the House should address remote sales tax collection.
 However, even with at least eight bills introduced to address remote seller nexus between 2017 and 2018, no progress was made on the issue.
 With the 116th Congress kicking off in early January 2019, it is anticipated that a number of those remote seller sales tax proposals will be re-introduced.
 However, with almost every sales tax state addressing a Wayfair threshold, it seems increasingly unlikely Congress will independently address this issue.

 The Wayfair appeal moved through the court system at a blistering pace.
 Even with a decision from the nation’s highest court, very little is settled.
 Under the U.S. Constitution’s Commerce Clause, Congress may have the authority to implement a remote seller solution or codify the physical presence standard into federal law.
 Whether Congress takes up the issue is a “wait-and-see” proposition.

 Even with the death of Quill’s physical presence standard, sales tax nexus expansion is nevertheless far from certain.
-New litigation stemming from Wayfair is likely, and the decision’s effect will ripple through the states in the coming weeks and months.
+New litigation stemming from Wayfair is likely, and the decision’s effect will ripple through the states.
 What is certain is that the sales tax nexus landscape will be changing very quickly and preparation will be key.

 Wayfair creates many more questions than it seeks to answer.
 Understanding how sales tax nexus may affect your business is extremely important.